 - intermittent passage of contrast through the pylorus breaks up the contrast column

-- less severe strictures and small masses may be difficult to see
+- mild strictures and small masses may be difficult to see

 The SBFT is inferior to enteroclysis for evaluation of small bowel pathology, but enteroclysis has drawbacks that prevent it from being more widely used.